medialize/ally.js/docs/getting-started.md

 # Getting Started With ally.js

-## What Is ally.js?

 ally.js is a JavaScript library simplifying certain accessibility features, functions and behaviors.
 However, simply loading ally.js will not automagically make a web application accessible.
 The library provides certain standard functions the "web platform" should've provided itself, so JavaScript applications be made accessible more easily.

-## Which Problems Does ally.js Solve?

-ally.js is primarily concerned with focus navigation:

-* Identify and absorb browser differences regarding which elements are considered focusable
-* Query the DOM for all focusable or tabbable (keyboard focusable) elements
-* Trap focus navigation in a DOM sub-tree
-* Make DOM sub-trees inert (i.e. disable all element's from being focused or interacted with)
-* Identify focused elements and focus changes within Shadow DOM
-* Provide `:focus-within` (CSS Selectors Level 4) Polyfill
-* Determine how focus changed (keyboard, mouse, script) to apply different focus outline styles
-* Determine when an element is focusable and visible in the viewport to prevent browsers from scrolling the element into view upon focus
+This document covers how to import ally.js in your project - see the [API Documentation](api/README.md) to learn what the library actually provides.

 ## Installing And Loading ally.js